DeltaChain (DELTA) Price Tops $0.0000

-DeltaChain (DELTA) traded flat against the U.S. dollar during the 24 hour period ending at 10:00 AM Eastern on March 17th.
-DeltaChain has a market cap of $272,093.75 and $1,704.00 worth of DeltaChain was traded on exchanges in the last day.
-One DeltaChain coin can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
-In the last seven days, DeltaChain has traded flat against the U.S. dollar.
+DeltaChain (DELTA) traded flat against the U.S. dollar during the one day period ending at 23:00 PM Eastern on March 19th.
+During the last week, DeltaChain has traded flat against the U.S. dollar.
+One DeltaChain coin can now be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
+DeltaChain has a total market cap of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last day.

 - Qubitica (QBIT) traded flat against the dollar and now trades at $11.94 or 0.00025016 BTC.